Tak province: Local government

-The provincial tree is the Asian Jatoba (Xylia xylocarpa var. kerrii), and the provincial flower is the Orchid tree (Bauhinia sp.).
+Location protected areas

 Health

 There are two main public hospitals in Tak: Somdejphrajaotaksin Maharaj Hospital and Mae Sot Hospital, both operated by the Ministry of Public Health.

 Economy

 Agriculture is a major part of the Tak economy.
 The province of Tak produces rice, corn, vegetables, fruits, beef, tilapia, and other foods.
 Industries in Tak include granite quarrying and jewelry.
 Zinc mining was formerly conducted in Mae Sot District.

 Handicrafts and Myanmar products are also important for trade.
 The Bhumibol Dam in the northern part of Tak is its most popular tourist attraction.
 Tourism, especially ecotourism, in the southern part is seasonal with popular destinations such as the Thi Lo Su Waterfall, Thi Lo Le Waterfall, hiking and white water rafting in its various forest reserves.
 Tak is also known for its Loi Krathong festival where krathong sai (กระทงสาย) consisting of many krathongs are floated in a long line down the river.
 The Loi Krathong festival is held on the Ping River in Mueang Tak District on Loi Krathong night.